top of page

 Our practice may use your personal information to improve the quality of the services we offer to our patients through research and analysis of our patient data.
 We may also from time to time, provide statistical data to third parties for research purposes.
 Our practice participates in the Australian Government PIP Quality Improvement incentive which supports general practice to invest in ongoing quality improvement activities.
 These activities aim to improve the care you receive as a patient and your health outcomes.
 Your de-identified health data is shared with our Local Primary Health Network and the Australian Institute of Health and Welfare.
 Approved researchers and third parties might access the data set for secondary purposes.
 For example, a research purpose to compare the care options for people with similar health concerns in different areas.
 All providers and health data analysts in Australia have professional and legal obligations to protect patient information privacy.
 This information does not include your name, addresses or other identifying information.
 Please speak to the Practice Manager if you would like to opt out of your deidentified health data being part of quality improvement and research.

-Regarding document automation technologies, our practice uses templates that are personalised, particularly so that only relevant medical information is included in referral letters.
+Regarding document automation technologies, our practice uses templates that are personalised with subsequent editing by staff to ensure that only relevant personal and medical information is included in produced documents and referral letters.

 4